processing/p5.js/contributor_docs/es/contributing_to_the_p5.js_reference.md

 With all the above you should have most of the tools needed to write and edit p5.js reference comments.
 However, there are a few more specialized usage of JSDoc style reference comments that you may come across in p5.js.
 These are situationally useful and not something that you need often.

-Para obtener más información sobre describe(), visita la documentación para contribuyentes de accesibilidad web.
+Para obtener más información sobre `describe()`, visita la [documentación de accesibilidad web para contribuyentes](https://p5js.org/contributor-docs/#/web_accessibility?id=user-generated-accessible-canvas-descriptions).

 Con todo lo anterior, deberías tener la mayoría de las herramientas necesarias para escribir y editar comentarios de referencia de p5.js.
-Sin embargo, hay algunos usos más especializados de comentarios de referencia de estilo JSDoc que puedes encontrar en p5.js.
+Sin embargo, hay algunos usos más especializados de comentarios de referencia estilo JSDoc que puedes encontrar en p5.js.
 Estos son útiles en situaciones específicas y no son algo que necesites con frecuencia.

 ### `@private` tag

-### Etiqueta @private
+### Etiqueta `@private`

 You can use the `@private` if a property or variable is a private function or variable.
 If a feature is marked as `@private` it will not be included as part of the rendered reference on the website.
 The reason to use the `@private` tag to mark a reference comments block as private is when you document internal features for the library itself.
 For example, see the reference comments for `_start` below:

-Puedes usar @private si una propiedad o variable es una función o variable privada.
-Si una característica está marcada como @private, no se incluirá como parte de la referencia renderizada en el sitio web.
-La razón para usar la etiqueta @private para marcar un bloque de comentarios de referencia como privado es cuando documentas características internas para la propia biblioteca.
-Por ejemplo, consulta los comentarios de referencia para _start a continuación:
+Puedes usar la etiqueta `@private` si una propiedad o variable es una función o variable privada.
+Si una característica está marcada como `@private`, no se incluirá como parte de la referencia renderizada en el sitio web.
+La razón para usar la etiqueta `@private` para marcar un bloque de comentarios de referencia como privado es documentar características internas de la propia biblioteca.
+Por ejemplo, consulta los comentarios de referencia para `_start` a continuación: